 Bakers cyst knee makes bending the joint painful because of the large mass.

-Unlike Housemaid's knee, aka Patello Femoral Pain Syndrome which is directly related to too much work whilst on the knee, or a fall on the patella, a Baker's cyst has nothing to do with kneeling or baking!
+Unlike Housemaid's knee, also known as Patello Femoral Pain Syndrome which is directly caused by too much work whilst on the knee, or a fall on the patella, a Baker's cyst has nothing to do with kneeling or baking!
 It's named after a surgeon.

 Between the insertion of the muscles behind the knee, on the inner side, medial, lies a small bursa that prevents friction between the tendons and the bone.